macarons0t/Project/README.md

 ## 1. Cloning NUSMoney Project

 ### 1.1 Create a local copy of the git_clone.sh file
+The script will take a git repo and clone it to my local machine but under my own repo in GitHub.

 ### 1.2 Copy the GitHub Repository
 Create a copy of the Repository on your machine and push the cloned one to a new Repository.
 Follow the prompts in the Terminal closely.